VldMrgnn/react-context-switch/README.md

 ## Description

-The react-context-switch package provides an easy-to-use and friendly way to conditionally render components in React.
+The react-context-switch package provides an easy and friendly way to conditionally render components in React using **Switch**, **Case**, and **CaseElse** components.
-Using the **Switch**, **Case**, and **CaseElse** components, you can cleanly handle different conditions avoiding messy conditionals.
+This package allows you to cleanly handle different conditions, avoiding messy conditionals.
+Additionally, there are also **CaseSome** and **CaseEvery**.
-You can see this as a technique wrapped in a component.
+You can think of this package as a technique wrapped in a component.

+The simplest syntax is:

 ```js